-- (i) Trade receivable are non interest bearing and are normally received in normal operating cycle. - (ii) Details of trade receivables from related parties are disclosed in note 33. - (iii) The Company's exposure to credit risks and loss allowances related to trade receivables are disclosed in note 34.
+(i) Trade receivable are non interest bearing and are normally received in normal operating cycle.

+(ii) Details of trade receivables from related parties are disclosed in note. (iii) The Company's exposure to redit and risk and loss allowances related to trade receivables are disclosed in note 41.